-Saunders, a Democrat, was the representative for North Carolina's 5th congressional district from 1843 to 1845.
+Saunders was the representative for North Carolina’s 5th congressional district and was a Democrat.
+He served from 1843 to 1845.

 From Dec 1821 to Mar 1845, Saunders missed 513 of 1,871 roll call votes, which is 27.4%.
 This is on par with the median of 23.5% among the lifetime records of representatives serving in Mar 1845.
 The chart below reports missed votes over time.